OpenGATE/Gate/docs/defining_a_geometry.rst

 The *Phantom* volume is placed at 10 cm, 0 cm and 0 cm from the center of the mother volume (here the *world* volume).
-The application of this translation placement is illustrated in figure 3.13.
+The application of this translation placement is illustrated in :numref:`avant_place`.

 .. figure:: avant_place.jpg
    :alt: Figure 19: avant_place